Objectives of the service

 2. Organize & Implement (using a Geographic Information based system, Identify potential areas of restoration, plan restoration process and manage the implemented restoration activities)

 3. Monitor & Report (using Remote Sensing based products, monitor the progress of the restoration activities and create reports for the organisations & stakeholders involved)

 4. Learn & Share (a space to share knowledge and learn how to sustainably manage their environment with GIS and Remote Sensing methods )

 Through these modules the user is empowered by a set of utilities to implement restoration projects in a low-cost, efficient and transparent way.

 Space Added Value

-HERMOSA is using Free and Open Earth Observation data from the Copernicus program including Sentinel-1, Sentinel-2, Sentinel-3, Landsat, MODIS, ERS and more.
-Specific budget provided, it can also include Very High Resolution (VHR) data in case the analyses require high level of detail as provided by VHR capabilities.
-Some of the derived products from EO data are as follows:
+HERMOSA is using Free and Open Earth Observation data from the Copernicus program including Sentinel-1, Sentinel-2 and other satellite program data such as Landsat, MODIS, ERS and more.
+Due to specific provided budget, the HERMOSA platform will also include Very High Resolution (VHR) optical and SAR data in an easy to access and creative manner in case the analyses require a high level of detail when working at a small local level.
+Some of the possible derived products from EO data are as follows:

 - Location of potential areas of restoration